andydvsn/iimport/README.md

 iImport is a script that automatically imports video content fetched by get_iplayer into iTunes, optionally re-compressing it with Handbrake for compatibility with the 1st Generation Apple TV.
 The script is designed to run on Mac OS X v10.6.8 or higher.

-Please note that iImport is undergoing some redevelopment work at the moment, so not everything is in a particularly tidy state.

 Introduction
 ------------

 Episode and series names, artwork, descriptions and other metadata are collected or generated and added to the file using a number of third-party metadata editors.
 The aim is to result in an iTunes-friendly file that will work for a variety of Apple devices; most notably the Apple TV.
 Additionally, there are two PHP files and a script that can be used to provide a simple web interface.

-iImport also includes a re-encoding section, which examines a fetched file and determines whether it is compatible with the (currently first generation only) Apple TV.
+iImport also includes a re-encoding section, which examines a fetched file and determines whether it is compatible with the original Apple TV.
 The file is re-encoded using Handbrake if it is not.
+No re-encoding should be necessary for the 3rd generation Apple TV (1080p capable model).
+I've never owned a 2nd generation model, so you're on your own with that one!

-In essence, this provides a PVR function to iTunes for get_iplayer.
+In essence, the script provides a PVR function to iTunes via get_iplayer.

 Dependencies